arnehilmann/coltrace/README.md

 # coltrace

-convert color image to vector graphics, based heavily on potrace and Imagemagick
+col(or)trace: convert color image to vector graphics (based heavily on potrace and Imagemagick)

 sharp edges when zooming, transparent background, smaller size (often)